sidmani/anodize/readme.md

 - `path`: the path of the file, relative to the root directory, excluding the `.md` file extension
 - `layout`: the file in which this file's layout is defined
 - `body`: the body of the file transformed into HTML
+- `idx`: the index of the file in the sorted directory array
+All keys defined in the header YAML are also available.

 `site` contains the parsed directory structure as both an array and a dictionary.
 - `<object id>`: look up a file or folder by id